aboutcode-org/scancode-toolkit/README.rst

-- ScanCode provides the **most accurate license detection engine** and does a full comparison (aka. diff or red line) between a database of license texts and your code instead of relying on regex patterns or probabilistic search or machine learning.
+- ScanCode provides the **most accurate license detection engine** and does a full comparison (aka. diff or red line) between a database of license texts and your code instead of relying only on regex patterns or probabilistic search, edit distance or machine learning.

-- Written in Python, ScanCode is **easy to extend with plugins** to contribute new and improved scanners, data summarization, package manifest parers and new outputs.
+- Written in Python, ScanCode is **easy to extend with plugins** to contribute new and improved scanners, data summarization, package manifest parsers and new outputs.

 - You can save your scan results as **JSON, HTML, CSV or SPDX**.
 And you can use the companion `ScanCode workbench GUI app <https://github.com/nexB /scancode-workbench>`_ to review and display scan results, statistics and graphics.

-- ScanCode is **actively maintained**, has a **growing community of users**
+- ScanCode is **actively maintained**, has a **growing community of users**.

-- ScanCode is heavily **tested** with over an automated test suite of over **8000 tests**.
+- ScanCode is heavily **tested** with an automated test suite of over **8000 tests**.

 See our roadmap for upcoming features: https://github.com/nexB/scancode-toolkit/wiki/Roadmap